ign0r3dh4x0r/ign0r3dh4x0r/README.md

 ## About Me

 I'm a tech lover.
 I love to learn the new & try it out. :smile:
-Basically I'm a full stack web developer.
-Besides, I'm a Linux enthusiast and I also love working with various Python and NodeJS.
-I'm learning android app development.
-My dream is to build career on IT sector.
+Formally, I'm a Full-stack Web Developer and DevOps Engineer.
+Besides, I'm a Linux enthusiast and love working with various Python and NodeJS projects.
+My next goal is Flutter which will take me one step ahead of my destiny.

 ### Skills